 ASL and Other Requests

-You may check at the special needs desk for information on ASL interpreter availability not requested in advance.
+You may check at the accessibility desk for information on ASL interpreter availability not requested in advance.
 Panels that have requested ASL interpretation have been labeled in our guidebook app and online schedule.
 You may pick up a paper copy of the ASL schedule at the accessibility desk.

 Please be aware that Awesome Con covers a large portion of the convention center and can require a lot of walking.
 Registration covers about a city block, the Main Stage is about another city block and the exhibit hall is about three city blocks, which amounts to over a quarter of a mile of walking.

 Additionally, if you are a nursing mother, we have a mother’s room available.

 General Accessibility of the Convention Center